rewhowe/snapdragon/documentation/manual.md

 ### Conditional Branching

-A conditional branch follows the format: `もし [conditional statement]`.
+A conditional branch follows the format `もし [conditional statement]`.
 The body must be indented one whitespace character (full-width or half-width space or tab; see the section on "[Indentation](#Indentation)" for more detail).

 The conditional statement is generally comprised of three parts: "subject", "comparator 1", and "comparator 2".

-The "subject" follows the format: `[variable or value]が`.
+The "subject" follows the format `[variable or value]が`.
 This variable or value is the first operand.

 "Comparator 1" is a variable or value (the second operand) optionally followed by one of `と 同じ`, `より`, `以上`, or `以下`.